Replica of James Caird

 The hull is mahogany planked over steam bent oak.
 The deck is mahogany and the masts and spars are made from fir.

 Stranded on Elephant Island following the loss of Endurance, Shackleton and his men faced a desperate struggled for survival.
 After debating their options with crewmembers Frank Wild and Frank Worsley, Shackleton eventually decided that they should attempt to reach the whaling stations of South Georgia, over 800 miles to the north east.

-To make the crossing, Shackleton selected the heaviest and strongest of the party’s three boats -the 2.5 foot long James Caird.
+To make the crossing, Shackleton selected the heaviest and strongest of the party’s three boats -the James Caird.
 The boat was prepared for the crossing by the expedition’s carpenter, Harry McNish, who raised its sides and created a makeshift deck of wood and canvas.
 Further alterations were made to make her more stable and less likely to capsize in the rough seas that they would inevitably encounter.
-The launch of James Caird from Elephant Island.

-In their small 22 foot boat battling with winds, weather, the relentless swells, meals gulped as they crouched beneath the decking, sleep snatched lying on the hard ballast boulders, constantly wet, thirsty – uncertainty rules their every hour.
-Achieving South Georgia is one of the great acts of navigation, and endurance.
+In their small boat, battling with winds, weather and the relentless swells, and with meals gulped as they crouched beneath the decking, and sleep snatched lying on the hard ballast boulders, they were constantly wet and thirsty – uncertainty ruled their every hour.
+That they reached South Georgia is one of the great acts of navigation, and endurance.

-But having rested, fed off albatross chicks, another journey must be made across the mountains and glaciers to the whaling station on the other side of the island.
-Leaving McNish, McCarthy and Vincent under the overturned Caird, Shackleton with Worsley and Tom Crean do it, in 36 hours.
+But having rested, and fed on albatross chicks, another journey had to be made across the mountains and glaciers to the whaling stations on the other side of the island.
+Leaving McNish, McCarthy and Vincent under the overturned boat, Shackleton with Worsley and Tom Crean made the land crossing in 36 hours.